johnlindquist/kit-docs/README.md

 ## Installation

 To work with the documentation, you need to set up Docusaurus.
 This project uses modern [Yarn](https://yarnpkg.com/) as package manager.
-Here’s how you can get started:
+Here's how you can get started:

 1. We're assuming you have any Yarn executable installed on your machine.